nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Recipe data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+Recipe data are saved as a JSON file `[JAR file location]/data/recipebook.json`

+For advanced users, you can change the default location which the recipebook data file is saved to.
+This can be done by creating a `preferences.json` file in the base directory which recipebook is stored under,
 ### Editing the data file

-Recipe data are saved as a JSON file `[JAR file location]/data/recipebook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing that data file located at the address above.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, ***RIZZ***ipe will discard all data and start with an empty data file at the next run.